113ll3/Ibmclouddocscli/idt/commands.md

 ## create
 {: #create}

-Create a application, prompting for all information, including resource type, language, starter kit, and DevOps Toolchain options.
+Create an application, prompting for all information, including resource type, language, starter kit, and DevOps Toolchain options.
 The application is created in the current directory.

 To create an application in the current directory and to associate services with it, run the following command: